reneelenders/nlp-case/README.md

 Your task is to present your suggestions for the movie: The American President and explain how you came up with these suggestions.

 Python is the go-to language for Machine Learning, since there are a lot of algorithm implementations.
+It is recommended to use a virtual environment (instead of Anaconda).

 ## Step 1: Read data
 Using pandas.